growexx/react-user-boilerplate/docs/general/realTimeChat.md

 2. Group Chat Support.

-3. Listing of current chats.
+3. Listing of current chats with real time updates

-4. Chat Window Component
+4. Infinite scrolling of chats in chat list

-5. Real time listening to updates from database.
+6. Real time listening to updates from database.

-6. Message Seen feature.
+7. Message Seen feature.

-7. Notification dot for new messages.
+8. Notification dot for new messages.

-8. Last seen of user.
+9. Last seen of user.

-9. Tracking of online and offline states using react-detect-offline
+10. Tracking of online and offline states using react-detect-offline

-10. All antd components used.
+11. All antd components used.

-11. 85% unit test covered code.
+12. 85% unit test covered code.